Score-based generative emulation of impact-relevant Earth system model outputs: Data and Methods

 \subsection{Problem setup}

-Let $p_{ESM}$ denote the ensemble distribution produced by realizations of a reference ESM given a forcing scenario, that is, we consider that individual runs from the ESM correspond to samples drawn from this distribution.
-We denote $x_t$ a monthly averaged climate model output anomaly at time $t$, where $t$ indexes a year and a calendar month.
+Let $p_{ESM}$ denote the ensemble distribution produced by realizations of a reference ESM given a forcing scenario; that is, consider that individual runs from the ESM correspond to samples drawn from this distribution.
+We denote $x_t$ a monthly averaged climate model output anomaly at time $t$, where $t$ indexes a year and a calendar month, of the climate variables $x$.
 It can be thought of as a state, relative to the pre-industrial control climatology, that the climate model could realize at time $t$, given a forcing trajectory,

 In technical terms, $p_{ESM}$ represents the distribution of the forward model induced by the ESM for slightly perturbed initial conditions, given a prescribed forcing.
 Since our focus is on the development of emulators useful for impact assessment, for practical purposes, $x_t$ can be thought of as multiple concatenated spatial maps of surface variables selected by their relevance for risk assessment.